 Technology and traveling are inseparable these days.
-No matter where you go, technology makes research, booking and navigation a lot easier – think about the times you’ve booked a last-minute flight and found your way through a foreign city with just your phone.
+No matter where you go, technology makes research, booking and navigation a lot easier – think about the times you’ve read a travel article online, booked a last-minute flight and found your way through a foreign city with just your phone.
 But convenience always comes with a cost, and in this case, in hidden charges and cyber threats.
 We’ve rounded up some key issues and challenges that travelers face to help you avoid digital pitfalls.

 Watch out for cookies when booking and researching online

 When it comes to planning a trip, travelers spend days, even months, hunting down the best deals or simply finding ideas for the best trips.
 Watch out if you have a habit of visiting a site multiple times before checking out, you might very well be subjected to ‘dynamic pricing’.